deepns/codegym/notes/journal.md

 ## Daily log - attempt3

+### Day 5 - tqdm module in python

+Played around with tqdm in python. super quick way to show progress bar for an iterable processing.

 ### Day 4 - MongoDB replicaset

 Played around with mongodb replica set single node and multi node setup using docker.